Optimal Mechanisms for Demand Response: An Indifference Set Approach: Optimal Demand Response

 The goal of a demand-response program is to shift consumer demand so that the grid can produce the needed energy more efficiently, and in particular so that it can avoid spikes in net demand for non-renewable energy.
 We formalize the underlying problem as follows:

 \begin{defi} The {\bf indifference set} $\bR_i \subset \RR^d$ of each consumer is the set of all energy consumption profiles that allow the consumer to meet their pre-specified needs. \end{defi}

 \begin{defi} The {\bf optimal demand response} problem involves implementing acceptable energy consumption profiles for each consumer such as to optimize a grid objective.
-If the grid has a cost function $\sigma(Q, \, Q_0)$ for producing energy $Q \in \RR^d$ given renewable production $Q_0$, then the optimal demand response problem requires finding a solution to
+If the grid has a cost function $\sigma(Q, \, Q_0)$ for producing energy $Q \in \RR^d$ given renewable production $Q_0$, then the optimal demand response problem requires finding a solution { to the Direct Method (DM) risk value}

 \end{defi}

 We give some idealized examples of possible indifference sets below.
 Throughout, we assume that we are planning energy consumption over a 24 hour period starting at midnight so, e.g., $q_{i1}$ is the consumption in kWh of the $i$-th user between midnight and 1am, etc. The examples below are intentionally simple; and we emphasize that our formal results allow full flexibility in specifying these indifference sets.
 We will not require any specific parametrizations or functional forms for these sets; rather, we will simply assume that each consumer has a HEMS that understands their own acceptable energy consumption profiles.